 a.
-No member of the Marine Corps law enforcement community may engage in any secondary employment, including selfemployment, without prior written approval of the installation commander and PM/PC, as determined by local policies.
+No member of the Marine Corps law enforcement community may engage in any secondary employment, including self-employment, without prior written approval of the installation commander and PM/PC, as determined by local policies.

-b.
-Secondary employment shall not relieve MPs/police officers of their obligation to respond when called to duty at any time of the day or night for emergency situations, special assignments or additional duty.

-c.
-MPs/police officers are prohibited from engaging in secondary employment while on medical/convalescent leave, Family Medical Leave Act leave (for civilian police officers), paternity/ maternity leave (for military personnel) or limited/light duty status.

-d.
-MPs/police officers will be prohibited from engaging in secondary employment while attending the Marine Corps Police Academy, pre-service academy, resident occupational schools, or while on first year probationary status (first year within the federal employment system for civilian police officers).

-e.
-MPs/police officers shall not engage in secondary employment that would require special scheduling of the individual's on-duty working hours without prior approval from the PM/PC.

-f.
-Civilian police officers shall not wear or use PMO/MCPD uniforms or equipment in connection with any secondary employment.
-Military police uniform wear is governed by reference (ab).

-g.
-MPs/police officers shall not devote any portion of their on-duty time to the pursuit of any personal or private business, enterprise or non work related charitable association.

-2. Special Provisions and Prohibitions Regarding Secondary Employment.
-The following are some of the types of employment or employment situations in which MPs/police officers are specifically prohibited from engaging in:

-a.
-Any employment involving bail bond agencies.

-b.
-Investigative work for insurance companies, private guard services, collection agencies or attorneys.

-c.
-Employment as a bouncer or door control person at any establishment which serves alcohol and provides entertainment or social activity as its primary revenue stream.

-d.
+- b.
+Secondary employment shall not relieve MPs/police officers of their obligation to respond when called to duty at any time of the day or night for emergency situations, special assignments or additional duty. - c.
+MPs/police officers are prohibited from engaging in secondary employment while on medical/convalescent leave, Family Medical Leave Act leave (for civilian police officers), paternity/ maternity leave (for military personnel) or limited/light duty status. - d.
+MPs/police officers will be prohibited from engaging in secondary employment while attending the BPOC, resident occupational schools. - e.
+MPs/police officers shall not engage in secondary employment that would require special scheduling of the individual's on-duty working hours without prior approval from the PM/PC. - f.
+Police officers shall not wear or use PMO/MCPD uniforms or equipment in connection with any secondary employment.
+Military police uniform wear is governed by reference (ab). - g.
+Police officers shall not do anything to imply they are acting in their official capacity as military police while engaged in secondary employment activities. - h.
+MPs/police officers shall not devote any portion of their on-duty time to the pursuit of any personal or private business, enterprise or non-work related charitable association. - 2.
+Special Provisions and Prohibitions Regarding Secondary Employment.
+The following are some of the types of employment or employment situations in which MPs/police officers are specifically prohibited from engaging in: - a.
+Any employment involving bail bond agencies. - b.
+Investigative work for insurance companies, private guard services, collection agencies or attorneys. - c.
+Employment as a bouncer or door control person at any establishment which serves alcohol and provides entertainment or social activity as its primary revenue stream. - d.
 Employment as a body guard, private protective service detail, or private firearms, security, or MP/police instructor.

-e.
-Employment that is connected with the towing of vehicles.

-g.
-Employment as a process server or bill collector.

-h.
-Employment that aids or assists in the preparation of a case for the defense in any criminal action or proceeding.

-i.
-Employment associated with any event or in any establishment where illegal, immoral, pornographic, or questionable sexually explicit activity is being conducted.

-j.
-Any employment which may require access to law enforcement information, files, records or services as a condition of employment.

-k.
-Employment as a private investigator or background investigator.

-1. Any employment that:

-(1) Causes, may cause, or gives rise to the perception of a MP/police officer compromising his/her official position.

-(2) Could reflect adversely on the MP/police officer or PMO/MCPD or impair the operation or effectiveness of the employee or department.

-(3) The MP/police officer knows, or should know, might result in a conflict of interest (including, but not limited to employment with commercial, retail, or contract agencies providing services, and maintaining offices or other physical presence activities on the installation upon which the MP/police officer serves).

-3. Approval and Review.
-MPs/police officers are required to submit approval requests, via their chain of command/chain of authority, using an Administrative Action form, or other locally produced form, under the following circumstances:

-a.
-When initially seeking to accept a valid offer for secondary employment.
+- e.
+Employment that is connected with the towing of vehicles. - g.
+Employment as a process server or bill collector. - h.
+Employment that aids or assists in the preparation of a case for the defense in any criminal action or proceeding. - i.
+Employment associated with any event or in any establishment where illegal, immoral, pornographic, or questionable sexually explicit activity is being conducted. - j.
+Any employment which may require access to law enforcement information, files, records or services as a condition of employment. - k.
+Employment as a private investigator or background investigator. - 1.
+Any employment that: - (1) Causes, may cause, or gives rise to the perception of a MP/police officer compromising his/her official position. - (2) Could reflect adversely on the MP/police officer or PMO/MCPD or impair the operation or effectiveness of the employee or department. - (3) The MP/police officer knows, or should know, might result in a conflict of interest (including, but not limited to employment with commercial, retail, or contract agencies providing services, and maintaining offices or other physical presence activities on the installation upon which the MP/police officer serves). - 3.
+Approval and Review.
+MPs/police officers are required to submit approval requests, via their chain of command/chain of authority, using an Administrative Action form, or other locally produced form, under the following circumstances: - a.
+When initially seeking to accept a valid offer for secondary employment. - b.

-b.
 When beginning duty/work at the PMO/MCPD after reassignment from another organization, which already approved the secondary employment request.